Homepage / Buying Guide: Junk Silver Guide

 Near the bottom of the page is a list of reputable junk silver bullion dealers who offer these coins.

-A "Junk Silver Coin" is a U.S. coin circulated before 1970, valued based on the amount of silver contained within it.
+A "Junk Silver Coin" is a U.S. coin circulated before 1970, its value is based on the amount of silver contained within it.

-There are numerous junk silver coin pictures, similar to the War-Time Nickel scattered throughout this web page to assist you in identifying pre-1970 silver coins.
+There are numerous junk silver coin pictures, similar to the War-Time Nickel (right) throughout this web page to assist you in identifying pre-1970 silver coins.

 When you 'click' on the coin's picture, a link will take you to this guide's Junk Silver Coins page, which offers you more information about each coin.